ltmoerdani/blazz/docs/development/workflow-guide.md

 5. **Document as you code** for team collaboration
 6. **Profile before optimizing** to identify real bottlenecks

-**🚀 Happy Coding!** With Laravel 12 and modern tooling, SwiftChats development is faster and more reliable than ever!
+**🚀 Happy Coding!** With Laravel 12 and modern tooling, Blazz development is faster and more reliable than ever!